 Of important note, Mineral Springs is also a town of artists.
 Mineral Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mineral Springs’s character.

 Also of interest is that Mineral Springs has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Mineral Springs does not have a public transit system used by locals to get to and from work.
+Mineral Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mineral Springs in 2010 was $32,815, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,260 for a family of four.
 However, Mineral Springs contains both very wealthy and poor people as well.

 Mineral Springs is a very ethnically-diverse town.
 The people who call Mineral Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineral Springs residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mineral Springs include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Mineral Springs is English.
 Other important languages spoken here include Spanish and Chinese.